 Advantages and Disadvantages:

 Ectothermy, on the other hand, is energetically efficient, requiring much less food intake.
 Ectotherms can also survive for extended periods without food, as their metabolic rate is low.
-However, ectothermy makes animals highly dependent on the external environment, limiting their activity in cold or fluctuating climates.
+Still, ectothermy makes animals highly dependent on the external environment, limiting their activity in cold or fluctuating climates.

 Variations and Exceptions: